2024 Volume 1

 The journal publishes articles that examine how disasters are anticipated, experienced, governed, and understood, conceptualizing “disaster” expansively to guide analysis of a wide array of hazards, risks, and disruptions – from earthquakes, industrial operations, and extreme weather, to viral pandemics, climate change, migration, and war.
 The journal also publishes articles that critically examine methods and concepts used in disaster research, literature reviews, and book reviews.

 The journal is published twice a year, with submissions from researchers across disciplines, working in academia, government agencies, community organizations, and other arenas of practice.
 Abstracts are published in multiple languages.
 Articles in languages other than English can be part of special collections.
 Journal of Disaster Studies is multimedia, linking traditionally published journal articles to a digital platform.
 To advance open data in disaster research, authors are encouraged to share source and supplemental data.
 The digital platform will also provide a place for experimenting with new forms of scholarly communication, for informal translations of articles, for interviews with authors, and for continued dialogue about the journals’ articles and collections.

-The Journal of Disaster Studies will soon be accepting submissions.
+The Journal of Disaster Studies is now accepting submissions.

 We're hoping to get the first issue published in Fall 2023.

 Here is a link to our Call for Papers.

 Business inquiries should be sent to Penn Press at:

 Philadelphia, PA 19104-4112

 Full-text content will be available from this website through Project MUSE upon publication of the issues.